happydasch/nspanel_haui/docs/Config.md

   Should the display exit the sleep/wakeup panel and return home when a button is toggled.
 Default False.

+- `always_return_to_home` bool

+  Should the display always return to the home panel or should it restore the previous panel.
+Default False.

+- `sound_on_startup` bool

+  Should a sound be played when the display is connected after startup.
+Default True.

+  - `sound_on_notification` bool

+  Should a sound be played when the display recieves a notification.
+Default True.

 ```yaml
 device:
   name: null